X-lab2017/open-digger/REPORT_TEMPLATE.md

 {{sqls.developers-top.text}}

-## Top {{sqls.developers-top.config.topN}} Chinese active developers
+## Top {{sqls.developers-top-Chinese.config.topN}} Chinese active developers

-We calculated the activity of Chinese developers on GitHub and the top {{sqls.developers-top.config.topN}} most active developers are as follows.
+We calculated the activity of Chinese developers on GitHub and the top {{sqls.developers-top-Chinese.config.topN}} most active developers are as follows.

 {{sqls.developers-top-Chinese.text}}